Extreme Picasso (Amphiprion percula)

 Behavior:

-Like all clownfishes, Amphiprion percula is a sequential hermaphrodite.
+Like all clownfish, Amphiprion percula is a sequential hermaphrodite.
 The largest individual present will exert dominance and become reproductively female.
 The next largest fish will become reproductively male.
 The female may not tolerate other smaller individuals.

 Compatibility:

 Usually ignores reef invertebrates and corals.
-Clownfishes sometimes adopt various corals and algae as substitutes for host anemones.
+Clownfish sometimes adopt various corals and algae as substitutes for host anemones.

 Food:

 Proaquatix specimens have been weaned to take aquarium pellets and flakes.
-Freshly frozen invertebrates such as ocean plankton, Mysis shrimp, brine shrimp, and chopped squid will be readily accepted.
+Freshly frozen invertebrates such as ocean plankton, Mysis shrimp, and brine shrimp will be readily accepted.